walteck/FHIR-NOO-API/pages/develop/development_security_jwt.md

 tags: [Security]
 sidebar: overview_sidebar
 permalink: development_security_jwt.html
-summary: "Overview of how audit and provenance data is expected to be transported over the National Opt-Out FHIR interfaces using JWT."
+summary: "Overview of how audit and provenance data is expected to be transported over the National Data Opt-out FHIR interfaces using JWT."
 ---

 ## Cross Organisation Audit & Provenance using JWT ##